 - (a) A defined contribution relief association may only pay an ancillary benefit which would constitute an authorized disbursement as specified in section 424A.05.
 The ancillary benefit for active members must equal the vested or nonvested amount of the individual account of the member. - (b) For deferred members, the ancillary benefit must equal the vested amount of the individual account of the member.
-For the recipient of installment payments of a service pension, the ancillary benefit must equal the remaining balance in the individual account of the recipient. - (c) If a survivor benefit is payable, the benefit must be paid to the designated beneficiary, or if no designation has been made, to the estate of the deceased active or deferred firefighter. - (d) For purposes of this section, for a defined contribution volunteer fire relief association, a designated beneficiary may be a trust created under chapter 501B.
+For the recipient of installment payments of a service pension, the ancillary benefit must equal the remaining balance in the individual account of the recipient.

+- (c) If a survivor benefit is payable, the benefit must be paid to (i) the surviving spouse and surviving child or children of the deceased firefighter; (ii) or if no surviving spouse and no surviving children, to designated beneficiaries of the deceased firefighter; (iii) and if no designation has been made, the survivor benefit must be paid in the form of a death benefit to the estate of the deceased active or deferred firefighter.
+OPTION #1] If there are no children, a firefighter's spouse may waive in writing any right to the survivor benefit, so that the benefit is payable to the deceased firefighter's designated beneficiaries. - (d) For purposes of this section, for a defined contribution volunteer fire relief association, a designated beneficiary may be a trust created under chapter 501B.